-My son, Marco, plays team sports, including baseball, soccer and tennis, but doesn’t partake in the junk food that is often associated with participation in these sports.
-After receiving a degree in Sports Journalism from Penn State University, Marco is entering the sports world as a model of healthy raw vegan eating.
+My son, Marco Ranzi, plays team sports, including baseball, soccer and tennis, but doesn’t partake in the junk food that is often associated with participation in these sports.
+After receiving a degree in sports journalism from Penn State University, Marco is entering the sports world as a model of healthy raw vegan eating.

 I recently attended a professional baseball game at a large stadium.
 I hadn’t been to a game for many years and was horrified to see fast food offered at every stand.
 Hamburgers, hot dogs, pizza, meatballs, French fries, pretzels, Cracker Jack, cotton candy, soft drinks, beer and other fast foods abounded everywhere.